Dxrkheaven/veryfastautoclicker/README.md

 # veryfastautoclicker
 really fucking fast auto clicker 1k+ CPS.
 PLEASE DOWNLOAD ALL THE FILES IN THE FOLDER THEY WILL BE NEEDED IN ORDER FOR THE AUTOCLICKER TO WORK.
+For those of you who were wondering the start key is F6.